 There are enticing legends about what may possibly be hiding underneath the enormous structure, but there has never been any proof.

 Although speculation abounds, research from 1935 and onward has shed very little light on what may lie underneath Hagia Sophia.
 The basilica’s great cistern certainly lies underground, but it is located 150 meters southwest of the ancient church and was built by the Byzantine emperor, Justinian I, in 532 AD.

 Of course, there are subterranean tunnels and a water system used for the cathedral and all its surrounding areas.
 Research has also shown the existence of nine wells and several tunnels used for ventilation.

 Hagia Sophia: An Archaeological Reexamination of the Cathedral of Byzantine Constantinople

 A recent discovery provides more historical background about the iconic basilica: a disk identifying the exact spot where Emperor Justinian I once stood in the gigantic cathedral.

-The disc-shaped stone circle made out of porphyry which has been identified as the place where Justinian I actually stood, was found underneath another building known as the Northeast Vestibule.
+The disc-shaped stone circle made of porphyry, which has been identified as the place where Justinian I actually stood, was found underneath another building known as the Northeast Vestibule.

-In 532 Justinian I gave the order to build a magnificent cathedral to thank God for saving his throne during the Nika Insurrection and to honor Christendom.
-The splendid, monumental building — constructed at lightning speed and finished by the year 537 — would also serve to show of Justinian’s absolute power and immense wealth.
+In 532 AD, Justinian I gave the order to build a magnificent cathedral to thank God for saving his throne during the Nika Insurrection and to honor Christendom.
+The splendid, monumental building, constructed at lightning speed and finished by the year 537, would also serve to show of Justinian’s absolute power and immense wealth.

-Hagia Sophia was actually built on the site where two cathedrals had been built previously, both destroyed by fires, with the second fire occurring during the Nika Revolt.
+Hagia Sophia was actually built on the site where two cathedrals had previously been built, both destroyed by fires and with the second fire occurring during the Nika Revolt.

 Another incredible recent discovery is an area underneath a large hall which may have served as a library in ancient times.